Table of Contents

 Shutter Speed

 The shutter controls the amount of light that gets into the camera.
-Fast shutter speed is essential for capturing fast-moving objects as well as shooting in bright light.
+A fast shutter speed is essential for capturing fast-moving objects as well as shooting in bright light.
 But with astrophotography, you need a slow shutter speed in order to let more light incoming from dim and slow-moving celestial bodies millions of miles away.
 These are called long-exposure shots.
 And for long exposure shots, you need a camera with a wide shutter speed range.

 ISO